Pseudoephedrine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Individuals should receive treatment right away

 - Individuals should receive treatment for both mental health issues and the substance use disorder

 - Treatment professionals should use a combination of medication and evidence-based therapy

-- Treatment professionals should encourage family members to be actively involved in the person’s recovery
+- Treatment professionals should encourage family members to be actively involved in a person’s recovery

 - Treatment professionals should seek to ensure that the person remains in treatment for an adequate length of time5

-After completing a medical detox program, people who are struggling with pseudoephedrine abuse may greatly benefit from also completing a long-term rehab program that lasts at least 90 days.
+After completing a pseudoephedrine detox program, people who are struggling with substance abuse may greatly benefit from also completing a long-term rehab program that lasts at least 90 days.